Your packing list for safari in Africa

 It is your responsibility to provide for your own travel insurance.
 It is imperative that you accomplish this prior to your arrival in Africa, since you will be unable to participate in any travelling activities without it.

 Africa is an extremely photo-opportunistic continent.
 From panoramic scenery, wildlife and birds to people and vibrant ceremonies.
-Rich colour and good low lighting conditions abound.
+Rich color and good low lighting conditions abound.
 Always carry enough film, memory sticks, batteries etc, as it is difficult to get in some remote places.
 Keep your cameras in a dust resistant, padded case and out of the midday sun.

 A 200 mm (or longer) telephoto lens will prove very useful on safari.